 Mijas’ Historical and Ethnological Museum

-Located in an old flour mill, the Historical and Ethnological Museum in Mijas is a great way to spend 30 minutes or so discovering older objects that helped locals make olive oil, wine, and bread.
+Located in an old flour mill, the Historical and Ethnological Museum in Mijas is a great way to spend 30 minutes to 1 hour discovering older objects that helped locals make olive oil, wine, and bread.

 The museum’s setting, a beautifully preserved building, adds to the experience, allowing you to feel the history around them.
 Plus, there’s a courtyard at the back with many plants, and that’s a nice addition to the museum!